Attention-Deficit/Hyperactivity Disorder (ADHD)

 Behavior management

 To minimize the effects of ADHD, structures, routines, a school intervention plan, and modified parenting techniques are often needed.
-Children without significant behavior challenges may benefit from drug treatment alone.
+Children without significant behavior challenges may benefit from medication treatment alone.
 However, stimulants do not work around the clock, so adaptations may be needed to help with organizational and other skills.
-Behavioral therapy conducted by a child psychologist is sometimes combined with drug treatment.
+Behavioral therapy conducted by a child psychologist is sometimes combined with medication treatment.

 More Information